 Effective product messaging is about highlighting the product benefits for users in a simple yet differentiated style.

-As a Product Marketer, you can create your own messaging framework using elements like brand voice, user personas, value propositions, elevator pitches, messaging pillars, and proof points.
+Successful product messages start from creating your own messaging framework using elements like brand voice, user personas, value propositions, elevator pitches, messaging pillars, and proof points.

 To create a messaging framework, start by performing market research to see where you stand currently and identify your ideal customer profile (ICP).